Last updated on January 9th, 2024.

 The brown trout and grayling at Kleiner Kamp naturally profit from a richly set table.
 In summer the meadows and fields provide many terrestrial insects such as grasshoppers.
 Underwater caddis flies are also available in abundance.
 Stoneflies and mayflies thrive magnificently.

 The fly fisherman does well to bring small black and grey tungsten nymphs.
 The Hares Ear or Pheasant Tail are always good choices.
-As well as a selection of common small dry flies like the Elk Hair Caddis, Mosquito or Adams
+As well as a selection of common small dry flies like the Elk Hair Caddis, Mosquito or Adams.

 A #2 – #4 rod and line are the means of choice on the Kleiner Kamp.
 The leader should not exceed 0.14 mm or 0.16 mm.
 As in many waters, it is important to fish without barbs in order to be able to safely and gently release fish that are either too small or too big.